808sam/Logisim/README.md

 # Logisim
-Things I've designed using the Logisim software, most notably some functions CPUs!
+Things I've designed using the Logisim software, most notably some functional CPUs!
 To view the circuits, you'll need the free Logisim software.
 I did not write the code, I only used Logisim to design logic circuits.

 About the circuits: